justiny2c/vue-from-sratch/README.md

 ### Vue.js from Sratch

-Basic project setup and display
+1) Basic project setup and display
+2) Bind data and Todo-List